gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Formations Guide.md

 **1.16.100**
 - Placing an end gateway on the central pillar of the end fountain when the dragon perches, it will freeze the dragon.
 After relogging an end gateway will appear where the ender dragon was.
 This allows for over 20 end gateways in the main end island.

+**1.16.220**
+- Pushing a detector rail with a minecart on it, and breaking the minecart will give you a Permanently Powered Detector Rail
+- Placing non-full blocks (e.g. Enchanting Tables, Slabs, Trapdoors) in snow-covered flowers, the flowers will won't break.
+This allows for flower-logged blocks.
+- End Portals do not trigger Block updates.
+So by flower-logging the end portal frames and activating them below gravity blocks and then breaking the grass block underneath the end portals, the end portal frames will break leaving floating gravity blocks.